Tomato sauce: France

-Sauce tomate is one of the five mother sauces of classical French cooking, as codified by Auguste Escoffier in the early 20th century.
+Sauce tomate (/fr/) is one of the five mother sauces of classical French cooking, as codified by Auguste Escoffier in the early 20th century.
 It consists of salt belly of pork, onions, bay leaves, thyme, tomato purée or fresh tomatoes, roux, garlic, salt, sugar, and pepper.

-Tomato sauce can also be served raw, in which case it is named saoussoun (grated raw tomato with onions, olive oil and herbs), or sauce vierge (diced raw tomato with olive oil, lemon, garlic, and basil).
+Tomato sauce can also be served raw, in which case it is named saoussoun (grated raw tomato with onions, olive oil and herbs), or sauce vierge (/fr/; diced raw tomato with olive oil, lemon, garlic, and basil).

 Australia, New Zealand, and South Africa

 Tomato sauce is a popular, commercially produced table sauce, similar to tomato ketchup, which is typically applied to foods such as meat pies, sausages, and fish and chips.
 Tomato sauce tends to be more sour due to taste preference for sour adopted from the English and Europeans; while Americans tend to prefer sweeter flavours with American Ketchup being sweeter and thicker.
-According to Heinz, Ketchup contains more tomatoes, with Australian Heinz Tomato Ketchup stating that it contains "162g of Tomatoes per 100mL" equating to 77% concentrated tomatoes, while other tomato sauce brands have tomato concentrations (from paste or puree) between 75-85%.
+According to Heinz, Ketchup contains more tomatoes, with Australian Heinz Tomato Ketchup stating that it contains "162g of Tomatoes per 100mL" equating to 77% concentrated tomatoes, while other tomato sauce brands have tomato concentrations (from paste or puree) between 75 and 85%.

 Tomato-based sauces served with pasta are commonly referred to as "pasta sauce", and a strained, uncooked tomato purée is called passata.